isomerpages/moe-mayflowersec/index.md

           link_text: ""
           link_url: ""
   - infopic:
+      title: Nominations are now open
+      subtitle: 🏆 PAT & OYEA 2025
+      id: infopic
+      description: "We are thrilled to announce that nominations are now open for  outstanding educators: President’s Award for Teachers & Outstanding Youth in Education Award."
+      button: Read more
+      url: /president-s-award-for-teachers-pat-outstanding-youth-in-education-award-oyea-2025/
+      image: /images/PaT___OYEA_2025_poster.png
+      alt: PAT OYEA 2025
+  - infopic:
       title: Vacancy for 1 Food Stall
       subtitle: 🍴School Canteen Advertisement
       description: We are inviting interested applicants to operate 1 Food Stall from